 “I very much enjoyed this Jewish speculative Western — the first I’ve ever read of such a genre.” — review at SFFReviews.com

-Read “Escape” online at Luna Station Quarterly.
-Buy the story in print or digital format in Issue 35 of Luna Station Quarterly, where it appears along with tales by Beth Goder, Wendy Nikel, Izzy Varju, Erin K. Wagner and others.
+- Buy “Escape” in Issue 35 of Luna Station Quarterly with tales by Beth Goder, Wendy Nikel, Izzy Varju, Erin K. Wagner and others.

 “Screw symbols.
 Put no faith in them.
 That arrow carved hastily — or artfully — into a tree?
 It points the way…”

 An all-too-plausible glimpse into our future, “Bad Memories, 2032” imparts a shiver of recognition, a twinge of grief, and — perhaps — even a flash of empathy.

 Buy “Bad Memories, 2032” in the anthology After the Orange: Ruin and Recovery (B Cubed Press; edited by Manny Frishberg).
 Stories by 29 science fiction authors including Brenda Cooper, John A. Pitts, Bruce Taylor, Elizabeth Ann Scarborough, Paula Hammond, J.G.
 Follansbee, Kara Dalkey, Edd Vick, Janka Hobbs, Keven David Anderson and Su J. Sokol.

 What if 5 different authors each wrote the same story?